 Elementary students in Thurston County, Washington, and beyond.

 Plays are presented in the late winter and spring.
-Each play runs for five to seven days.
+Each play runs for four or five days.
 Daily performances are at 10:00 AM and 12:30 PM, and last about one hour.
 Letters announcing the coming season's schedule are sent to school principals in October.
 Play dates are scheduled with the Washington Center two years in advance.

-OJP is a six-year program designed to give students the opportunity to experience and value a wide variety of performing arts.
-Two shows each are offered for primary (1-3) and intermediate (4-6) grades, and attendance at both is encouraged.
+OJP is a program designed to give students the opportunity to experience and value a wide variety of performing arts.
+Two shows are offered for grades 1-3 and two others for grades 3-6.
+Attendance at two shows each year is encouraged.
 OJP contracts with professional production companies about one year in advance.
 Productions are carefully selected for relevance to curriculum and appropriateness for the age of the audience.
 Works based on literature or history are often used.
 Companies chosen have demonstrated expertise with young audiences, and present a program that is technically more intricate than would be done for an assembly in a school setting.

 The Washington Center for the Performing Arts